-1.1 Phillip Investment Funds
+1.1 Phillip Select Fund

-The Fund is an umbrella fund constituted in Singapore currently with 1 sub-fund established under it (the "Sub-Fund").
-An umbrella fund is a collection of sub-funds under a single umbrella trust fund structure with each sub-fund having a separate investment objective and focus.
+The Fund is an umbrella fund constituted in Singapore.
+An umbrella fund is a collection of one or more sub-funds under a single umbrella trust fund structure with each sub-fund having a separate investment objective and focus.
+The range of sub-funds allows investors to select and allocate their assets in different investment opportunities under the Fund.

-Currently, the Managers are offering one Sub-Fund for subscription, namely Phillip Money Market Fund.
-In the future, the Managers could add new sub-funds with different investment objectives to the Fund.
-The main aim of such a structure is to reduce operational costs and provide facilities like inter sub-fund switching.
+Currently, the Managers are offering the Phillip Singapore Real Estate Income Fund (the "Sub-Fund") for subscription.
+In the future, the Managers may add new sub-funds with different investment objectives to the Fund.